 Raskin, J. The humane interface, Addison-Wesley, 2000, ISBN 0201379376.
 Inventor of the original macintosh interface.

 These are the types of topics that students explore in the Stevens Online MBA Program.
 Engineering leaders need a solid understanding of the potential of technology, data and analytics, with an emphasis on teaching students how to mine large amounts of data and apply these insights.
-Learn more about the Stevens Online MBA at Stevens Institute of Technology.
+Learn more about the systems and software engineering programs at Stevens.

 Quesenbery, W. Dimensions of usability: Defining the conversation, driving the process.
 Proceedings of the UPA, 2003. http://www.wqusability.com/articles/5es-upa2003.pdf